naveenvignesh5/rn-ocr-lib/README.md

 # rn-ocr-lib

 React native library to perform OCR on images.

-**Note:**

-Library is being developed and evolving at a fast pace.
-Kindly expect frequest releases.
+This library uses Tesseract library for image processing in android and vision library for iOS.

 ## Installation